-On July 10, 2023, Mayor Wu and the BPDA announced the launch of a Downtown Residential Conversion Incentive Pilot Program for downtown office buildings.
+In July 2023, Mayor Wu announced the launch of a Downtown Residential Conversion Incentive Program for higher vacancy office buildings, and the application went live in October 2023.
 The goal of this program is to support owners and developers of older commercial office building space in converting to residential units.
+On June 24, 2024, Mayor Wu extended the program to December 2025 in conjunction with additional state support for conversions.
+(Jump to program details below)

 Why Incentivize Conversions of Office to Housing?

-Following the release of a Downtown Revitalization Report released in October of 2022 that showed downtown office space vacancy rates are approximately 20 percent, Downtown neighborhood planners facilitated several conversations with developers to gather information on interest in residential conversions and possible pathways to achieve more housing Downtown.
-The BPDA also contracted HR&A Advisors Inc. to produce a report on the feasibility of office conversion in Downtown Boston and the Financial District.
-This research all suggested that partnership from the City was the most financially feasible path forward for private development to complete residential conversions due to the higher cost of conversions, and in this moment of high interest rates and construction costs.
-For more information on the program, please contact John Weil, Senior Program Manager for Downtown Conversions.
+The release of the Downtown Revitalization Report in October of 2022 as part of PLAN: Downtown showed that downtown office space vacancy rates had been steadily increasing.
+In response, Staff gathered information from developers on their interest in residential conversions and possible pathways to achieve more housing Downtown.
+HR&A Advisors Inc. also produced a report on the feasibility of office conversions in Downtown Boston and the Financial District.
+This research suggested that partnership with the City was the most financially feasible path forward for private developers to be able to expediently complete residential conversions due to the high cost, especially in this moment of high interest rates.

 Additional Resources